mf2vec-dev/mf2ff/README.md

 - As described above, go to the environment variables and add the path of `mf2ff` to the `PYTHONPATH` variable.
 If there is no `PYTHONPATH` variable yet, add it to the list.
 - Now, you should be able to run `mf2ff` with `ffpython -m mf2ff ...` in new Command Prompt sessions.

 ### Linux
-Ubuntu is used in this example.
+Ubuntu is used here as an example.

 Some repositories ship old versions of FontForge with Python 2 support.
 You may want to build FontForge from source: